colemccall/aboutme/README.md

 ## General Education Data Science
-**Project Description:** During my Senior year, I started in a project in the Advanced Database Management course, which turned in a part-time project that I am still consulting/advising on.
+**Project Description:** During my Senior year, I started a project in the Advanced Database Management course, which turned in a part-time project that I am still consulting/advising on.
 Based on course and student data stored in spreadsheets, our team of 3 was tasked with cleaning, storing, and finding patterns in the data, which was used to provide insights into which general education courses are being properly assessed, and how to predict this information in the future.

 **Code:** [https://github.com/colemccall/NNU_Gen_Ed_Data_Science](https://github.com/colemccall/NNU_Gen_Ed_Data_Science)